LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 ### Separation Between Block Header and Block Assets

-The separation between properties in the bock header and properties in the block assets is done according to the following rules:
+The separation between properties in the block header and properties in the block assets is done according to the following rules:

 - Properties handled by the consensus domain are added to the block header.
 - Properties created by individual modules are added to the block assets.